grip-on-software/jenkins-config/README.md

 This repository contains configuration for a Jenkins server as well as instructions for Jenkins build node setup.
 The configuration file can be used on Ubuntu to tweak the startup parameters of Jenkins.
+This configuration is tailored toward using Jenkins for building Grip on Software repositories and performing analysis/visualization, which requires further pipeline setup.

 ## Installation